-On 30 August 2022, subsequent to year end, the Mining Warden upheld the objections to the expenditure objections and recommended that the Minister refuse the applications for exemption.
-Consequently, the affected tenements E25/538, E25/539, E25/540 and E28/2580 have been fully impaired for a total impairment of \$3,672,692 as disclosed in note 12.
-These tenements have only been impaired, not written off, because this matter is not finalised.
+On 30 August 2022, the Mining Warden upheld objections to expenditure objections and recommended that the Minister refuse applications for expenditure exemption for tenements E25/538, E25/539, E25/540 and E28/2580.
+The Warden granted the Company leave to appeal their decision to the Minister.
+The Company has appealed this decision to the Minister but this appeal has not been resolved.
+These tenements were fully impaired for a total impairment of \$3,672,692 at 30 June 2022 as disclosed in note 12.
+These tenements remain impaired, not written off, with further impairment for expenditure to 30 June 2023 of \$920,840 as disclosed in note 12.
+These tenements have been impaired, not written off, because this matter remains outstanding.